 A traumatic brain injury (TBI) is among the most common catastrophic injuries, and can result in permanent disability, the need for round-the-clock medical care, and in some cases, death.
 Larry Disparti knows Chicago and Tampa TBI law and he is here to help.

 The brain is the most complex organ in the entire human body, and when trauma occurs within it, any related civil case is often very complicated as well.
 Injuries may be different for every individual suffering from a traumatic brain injury, meaning the costs for treating those injuries could vary widely as well.

 One element of any traumatic brain injury case that remains the same, though, is that when the injury is the result of someone else’s negligence, the injured party may be able to file a lawsuit to seek compensation.
-If you find yourself in such a situation, you may benefit from the help of a Chicago traumatic brain injury lawyer when trying to pursue damages.
+If you find yourself in such a situation, you may benefit from the skilled traumatic brain injury lawyers at the Disparti Law Group when trying to pursue damages.
 A skilled catastrophic accident attorney could help you fight for the damages you deserve.

 In many traumatic brain injury claims, dealing with an insurance company may be a significant issue.
 After a car accident, for instance, the at-fault driver’s insurance company would be responsible for paying some benefits to the injured individual.

 However, dealing with insurance companies can be notoriously difficult.
 While they gladly accept premiums that help boost their own bottom line, the tactics they often use when someone makes a claim is to deny, delay, and defend—all so they can avoid paying out large sums of benefits that would take away from those profits.

 Likelihood of Denying Benefits